-Structuring answers in a level law?Watch
+Structuring answers in a level law?Watch this thread

 For problem questions, you can pretty much use the following approach, it worked very well for me:

 - Analyse the area of law the question relates to

 - Pick out any problem elements, for example if it is testing your knowledge on non fatal offences, which offence is it likely to be?